Statistical Inference on Tree Swallow Migrations with Random Forests: Preliminary Models

-From Figure \ref{RF_TSO}, we see that the RF trained on $\mathcal{D}_{08-09}$ predicts the largest occurrence until approximately \texttt{DoY} 285, after which the 2010-2013 forests are higher until approximately \texttt{DoY} 320, from which point the differences appear negligible.
-This seems to support the hypothesis that during the years 2008 and 2009, Tree Swallows remained in northern regions longer before departing more quickly.
-Importantly, the predictions from the RF trained on the reduced dataset from 2010-2013 forest differs only very slightly from those generated by the RF trained on the full $\mathcal{D}_{10-13}$ data, suggesting that the more substantial departures observed between predictions generated by RFs trained on $\mathcal{D}_{08-09}$ and $\mathcal{D}_{10-13}$ have little to do with the differing training sample sizes.
+From Figure \ref{RF_TSO_PE}, we see that the RF trained on $\mathcal{D}_{08-09}$ predicts a larger occurrence until approximately \texttt{DoY} 285, after which the 2010-2013 predictions are higher until approximately \texttt{DoY} 320, from which point the differences appear negligible.
+This seems to support the hypothesis that in 2008-2009, Tree Swallows remained in northern regions longer before departing more quickly.
+Importantly, the predictions from the RF trained on the reduced data from 2010-2013 forest differs only very slightly from those generated by the RF trained on the full $\mathcal{D}_{10-13}$ data, suggesting that the more substantial departures observed between predictions generated by RFs trained on $\mathcal{D}_{08-09}$ and $\mathcal{D}_{10-13}$ have little to do with the differing training sample sizes.